-Chicago’s a prime location for ghosts.
-It has a very long history of disasters, catastrophes and psychopaths–key components of a ghostly mix.
-The other big factor is water and Chicago has lots of it.
-You see, water tends to absorb negative energy and that helps spirits synch to a location.
-If your city burns down (like The Great Chicago Fire of 1871) and you push its smoldering remains into Lake Michigan, you get ghosts.
-The same thing goes with the Chicago River: A passenger ship capsizes and 844 people drown (like the SS Eastland disaster of 1915); you get more ghosts.
+Every city has a sordid history lurking behind the scenes.
+Chicago is no different.
+The windy city has a lengthy history of disasters, catastrophes and psychopaths — key components of a ghostly mix.
+If your city burns down (like The Great Chicago Fire of 1871) and you push its smoldering remains into Lake Michigan, you create a compelling case for paranormal activity.
+The same thing goes with the Chicago River: A passenger ship capsizes and 844 people drown (like the SS Eastland disaster of 1915), and you don’t just get conspiracy theories but ghost stories.

-Chicago’s Most Haunted #5: Manteno State Mental Hospital in Manteno, Illinois
+Chicago’s Most Haunted: Manteno Insane Asylum in Manteno, Illinois

-Manteno State Mental Hospital opened in December 1930 and it was a cutting-edge concept for the time.
-Doctors would treat mentally-ill patients in a beautiful setting with cottages and dedicated staff.
-Patients would raise crops in nearby fields as a way to help them contribute and gain valuable skills.
+Manteno State Mental Hospital opened in December 1930 during the Great Depression, and it was a cutting-edge concept for the time.
+More of a community than a hospital, Manteno was a massive undertaking that, on the surface, appeared grandiose in both scope and promise.
+The immense setting was filled with cottages and dedicated staff.
+Patients raised crops in nearby fields as a way to contribute and gain valuable skills.
 This was very different from the overcrowded and understaffed hospitals of the day.

 Everything seemed to be going well for the first 8 years or so.
 Then, the Manteno Madness struck in 1939.
 The Madness was really typhoid fever and the administrators were too slow to respond.
 It killed 47 patients by the time it was contained.
 Things got worse from there.

 During the 1940s and 1950s, the patient population swelled.
-It was designed for 3600 patients and 760 staff.
-By 1953, the patients numbered 5300 and the staff was cut in half.
+It was designed for 3,600 patients and 760 staff.
+By 1953, the patients numbered 5,300 and the staff was cut in half.
 Overcrowding and underfunding led to treatable diseases becoming lethal cases.
 Thousands of patients died during this period.
+In 1941, 462 patients’ lives were lost due to wrongful experimentation, while nearly 200 more escaped from the Manteno insane asylum.

-Manteno became a testing ground for government scientists and psychiatrists in the 1950s.
-The government used the patients to test the effects of malaria and uncontrolled STDs.
-The psychiatrists invented electric shock therapy and lobotomies, which they perfected on the patients.
-You can still find the tubs where schizophrenics were plunged into ice baths to break their psychotic fits.
-Manteno also became a tuberculosis treatment facility with a less-than-stellar treatment record.
+By the ‘50s, Manteno was a testing ground for government scientists and psychiatrists, and it functioned as a tuberculosis treatment facility with a less-than-stellar treatment record.
+The government tested the effects of malaria and uncontrolled STDs on Manteno’s patients, while psychiatrists employed electric shock therapy and lobotomies, which they perfected on the patients.
+To this day, you can find the tubs used as ice baths to break the psychosis of schizophrenic patients.

 In 1985, the State of Illinois closed the facility and it was converted into a veterans’ home.
 The state hospital cemetery, not far from the home, holds the remains of the 4,000 patients who died at the hospital.